-Sr. Callista Roy, Ph.D., RN, FAAN
+Sr. Callista Roy, PhD, RN, FAAN

-professor & nurse theorist
+professor and nurse theorist

 SELECTED APPOINTMENTS & AWARDS

-- 2013 - Distinguished Graduate Award, Bishop Conaty/Our Lady of Loretto High School
+- 2013: Distinguished Graduate Award, Bishop Conaty/Our Lady of Loretto High School

-- 2013 - Honorary Doctoral Degree, Holy Family University
+- 2013: Honorary Doctoral Degree, Holy Family University

-- 2013 - Alumni Award for Professional Achievement, UCLA
+- 2013: Alumni Award for Professional Achievement, UCLA

-- 2013 - Excellence in Nursing, The University of Antioquia, Medellin Colombia
+- 2013: Excellence in Nursing, The University of Antioquia, Medellin Colombia

-- Roy, S. C. (2013).
-Generating Middle Range Theory: From Evidence to Practice.
+- Roy, S. C. (2014).
+Generating middle range theory: From evidence to practice.
 New York, NY: Springer.

-- Roy, S. C., Harrington, A. (2013).
-Roy adaptation model-based research: Global View, Generating Middle Range Theory: From Evidence to Practice (pp. 355-365).
-NY, NY: Springer.
+- Roy, S. C., & Harrington, A. (2013).
+Roy adaptation model-based research: Global view.
+Generating Middle range theory: From evidence to practice (pp. 355-365).
+New York, NY: Springer.

 - Roy, S. C. (2013).
-From US nurse theorist’s view of person and good of society: Dr. Callista Roy (pp. 3), in Cristina Monforte, RN, MSN, PhD (Ed.), Catalunya: Universitat Internacional de Catalunya (UIC).
+From US nurse theorist’s view of person and good of society: Dr. Callista Roy (p.
+3), in Cristina Monforte, RN, MSN, PhD (Ed.), Catalunya: Universitat Internacional de Catalunya (UIC).

 - Roy, S. C., Barone, S. H. (2013).
 Pedagogic materials for generating middle range theories: Evidence for practice.
-In S.C Roy (Ed), Generating Middle Range Theory: From Evidence to Practice.
+In S.C Roy (ed.).
+Generating Middle Range Theory: From Evidence to Practice.
 New York, NY: Springer.